gip/fureteur/README.md

 Fureteur
 ========

-[Fureteur](https://github.com/gip/fureteur) is a simple, configurable, fault-tolerant http crawler written is scala.
+[Fureteur](https://github.com/gip/fureteur) is a simple, configurable, fault-tolerant http crawler written in scala.
 The main features are:

 * Configurable number of concurrent pipelines; each pipeline may include a configurable number of individual fetchers
 * Reuse of http connection